Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: Evaluation study cases

 \subsection{Edgeless connectivity}

-The 3GPP 5G New Radio (NR) study item considers an NR cell as a gigabit-NodeB (gNB) connected to multiple transmission/reception points (TRPs), each capable to provide NR synchronization signals carrying the same cell ID.
-While a 5G NR cell may conceptually resemble Single-Frequency Network (SFN) operation in LTE-Advanced, its aim is to enable advanced user-centric features, such as edgeless connectivity by means of joint transmission/reception, coordinated scheduling, etc.
+3GPP defines a 5G New Radio (NR) cell as a gNB connected to multiple transmission/reception points (TRPs), each providing NR synchronization signals carrying~the~same~cell ID.
+While conceptually a NR cell may resemble Single-Frequency Network (SFN) operation in 4G, its aim is to enable advanced user-centric features and edgeless connectivity by means of joint transmission/reception, coordinated scheduling,~etc.

-Transmit/receive diversity can effectively remove cell edges by (implicitly) creating areas between TRPs wherein users enjoy joint transmission/reception.
-Defining such areas requires advanced TRP selection methods based, e.g., on signal-to-interference ratio (SIR) thresholds.
-While static thresholds can guarantee user-specific QoS, dynamically adapting the thresholds to the time-varying user/system-load distribution can enhance both coverage and capacity from a network perspective.
-Since a proper model of these complex system dynamics is impractical, we apply the general-purpose RRM learning framework of Section~\ref{sec:5} to learn near-optimal SIR thresholds.
-Specifically, we process readily available L1/L2 measurements into features relevant to characterize the state associated with the task: first and second order statistics of RB utilization per TRP, geographical user distribution, current value of the SIR threshold.
-We then use the cell harmonic mean of user perceived rates as system reward.

-Figure \ref{fig:4} shows simulation results based on real network traffic in Singapore with small and big packet users with Poisson distribution arrivals.
-Compared to using fixed network-common SIR threshold configuration, with the proposed algorithm TRPs cooperatively learn to adapt their thresholds to time-varying load distributions and significantly improve both coverage and capacity.